chef/automate/components/docs-chef-io/content/automate/configuration.md

 The default value of the X-XSS-Protection header is `1; mode=block`.

-To configure the value of the X-XSS-Protection, patch the following configuration:
+To configure the value of the X-XSS-Protection, create a TOML file that contains the partial configuration below, and then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 ```toml
 [global.v1.sys.ngx.http]
   x_xss_protection = "0"
 ```

-Run `chef-automate config patch </path/to/your-file.toml>` to deploy the change.

 ### Troubleshooting